|

 Options for the Dosimetry Check program include to select the measured field to be associated with the beam.
 Also, the color used to draw the beam can be changed.
 The color is used when the beam’s toolbar is not displayed.
 For moving the beam the overlay color used for all drawing is used (if 24 plane graphics, XOR operation is used).
 BEV and computed radiographs are also available.

-You may select more than one field dose file for a beam.
-Doing so will result in the two files being added together.
+You may select more than one rmu (field dose) file for a beam.
+Doing so will result in the files being added together.
 This option is provided for the case as when a carriage shift might be required with the Varian MLC and each shift is integrated separately.
-The field dose files to add must all have the same pixel size, distance, and image size.
+The fluence files to add must all have the same pixel size, distance, and image size.

-The program will create a screen of empty frames to display the field dose images unless you pre-select an empty frame.
-On the file selection popup, select the field dose file for the current beam.
-If you hit the apply button, the field dose will be displayed in the currently selected empty frame, then the beam toolbar will be set to the next beam and the next empty frame will be selected.
-Continue to hit the apply button after selecting the field dose image file, but be sure to check that you are selecting the correct file for the currently selected beam as shown on the beam’s toolbar option menu.
+The program will create a screen of empty frames to display the fluence images for all the beams.
+On the file selection popup, select the fluences files for the current beam.
+If you hit the apply button, the field fluence image will be displayed, then the beam toolbar will be set to the next beam.
+Continue to hit the apply button after selecting the fluence rmu files for each beam, but be sure to check that you are selecting the correct files for the currently selected beam as shown on the beam’s toolbar option menu.
 Hitting the OK button instead of the apply will end the selection process after the current selection.

 There is also an option to redisplay this field dose image again by first selecting an empty frame and then selecting the Show Field function under the Options menu pulldown.